Advancing Ultra-Reliable 6G: Transformer and Semantic Localization Empowered Robust Beamforming in Millimeter-Wave Communications: Solution approach

 \subsection{Integrated Beam Selection Strategy}

-We utilize a hybrid model for optimal beam selection that involves a semantic localization empowered model ($s_1(.)$) and a transformer-based model ($s_2(.)$) to find the optimal beamforming vector in diverse environmental scenarios.
+We utilize a hybrid model for optimal beam selection that involves a semantic localization empowered model $s_1(\cdot)$ and a transformer-based model $s_2(\cdot)$ to find the optimal beamforming vector in diverse environmental scenarios.
 Both models' predictions are combined to make the final decision.
 The integration strategy considers the confidence levels of each model, which are based on the entropy of the model.
 Entropy measures the uncertainty or unpredictability in the model's predictions.
 A lower entropy value indicates that a model's predictions are more consistent and thus can be considered more reliable.
 In contrast, a higher entropy signifies greater unpredictability, suggesting that the model is less specific about its predictions.
 Utilizing entropy allows us to objectively evaluate and compare the confidence levels of the two models' predictions.
-We use a dynamic decision-making criterion that takes into account the entropies $\alpha_1$ and $\alpha_2$ of the models:
+We use a dynamic decision-making criterion that takes into account the entropies $\alpha_1$ and $\alpha_2$ of the models: where $\mathbf{x}_i^L$ and $\mathbf{x}_i'^L$ are the selected beams from models $s_1(\cdot)$ and $s_2(\cdot)$, respectively.
+Here, $\alpha_j$ represents the entropy of the $j^{th}$ model which can be represented as: where $p_{\mathbf{x}_i^L}$ represents the probability associated with class $\mathbf{x}_i^L$.
+In the context of our hybrid beam selection approach, this represent the probability assigned by each model to beamforming vector $\mathbf{x}_i^L$ and $\log(p_{\mathbf{x}_i^L})$ represents the natural logarithm of the probability $p_{\mathbf{x}_i^L}$.
+We also use weights, represented by $\beta_j$, to balance the confidence levels and uncertainties of the models' predictions for different scenarios.
+The optimal calibration of these weights, $\beta_1$ and $\beta_2$, is achieved through the employment of a grid search technique over the range 0.01 to 1.00, utilizing the test dataset specific to each scenario.
+This methodology aims to identify the $\beta_1$ and $\beta_2$ values that maximize model accuracy.
+The resultant accuracy metrics, corresponding to diverse values of $\beta_1$ and $\beta_2$, are delineated in Fig. \ref{beta}.
+Examination of this figure illustrates the optimal $\beta$ values tailored to each scenario.
+The solution approach is given in Algorithm \ref{alg1}.